Power system reduction

-Power system reduction is the process of simplifying large and complex electrical grid by replacing less critical parts of the system with reduced equivalent models, while accurately representing the portion of system under study.
+Power system reduction is the process of simplifying a large and complex electrical grid by replacing less critical parts of the system with reduced equivalent models, while accurately representing the portion of the system under study.
 This approach is widely used in time-domain and stability analyses, especially in modern power grids that include a high number of inverter-based resources (IBRs).
 Simulating the full detail of such systems is often computationally demanding, as distribution networks may contain thousands of elements across multiple feeders and substations.
-By applying network reduction techniques transmission system operators can significantly reduce simulation time while preserving the essential dynamic and static behavior needed for accurate analysis.
+By applying network reduction techniques, transmission system operators can significantly reduce simulation time while preserving the essential dynamic and static behavior needed for accurate analysis.